 Dr. Sonya Pagel is an Associate Professor of Communication Studies at Black Hills State University.
 She teaches teaches courses in organizational and interpersonal communication, public speaking, and conflict management.
 She earned her Ph.D. in Organizational Communication from Ohio University and went on to teach at various universities including the University of Rio Grande, Letourneau University, and Seattle Pacific University.
 Sonya’s research interests include the communication processes involved in organizational change and management development.
 This led her to study the rhetoric of company executives, and to conduct interviews with middle and senior managers to learn how they select, read and implement popular management theories.
 She has also worked in government and industry where she designed and delivered workshops on topics such as coaching, presentation skills, and leadership.

 Dr. Priscilla Romkema is the Dean of the College of Business and Natural Sciences at Black Hills State University.
-She was born and raised in Spearfish where she earned her undergraduate degree at BHSU.
-She went on to the University of Wyoming to earn a M.S. in business education and a Ph.D. in education.
+She was born and raised in Spearfish where she earned her undergraduate degree in instrumental music at BHSU and later attended the University of Wyoming where she earned a master’s degree in business education and a Ph.D. in education.
 She taught at various universities including Northern Michigan University, the University of Wyoming, and the Independent Institute of Russian Entrepreneurship in Moscow, Russia.
-Dr. Romkema currently serves as the 2016-2017 President of the National Business Education Association (NBEA), as a member of the Zonta Club of Spearfish, the Spearfish Area Community Foundation, the Ponderosa Apartments board, and the Regional Health Board of Trustees.
-An avid runner, she has competed in seven Boston Marathons and the New York City Marathon.
+Dr. Romkema currently serves as the 2016-2017 President of the National Business Education Association (NBEA), as a member of the Zonta Club of Spearfish, and as Vice Chair of the Regional Health Board.
+An avid runner, she has completed seven Boston Marathons and the New York City Marathon.
 Dr. Romkema was awarded the South Dakota Small Business Administration Women in Business Champion of the Year in 2011.

-Dr. Helen Usera serves as the Vice President of Development of Black Hill Works Foundation.
-She is also the owner and president of Aspiring Business Consulting, a consulting company focused on leadership development, organizational development and team building.
+Dr. Helen Usera is the owner and president of Aspiring Business Consulting, a consulting company focused on leadership development, organizational development and team building.
 She is a certified John Maxwell Team coach and mentor and is also certified with Myers-Briggs Type Indicator.
 Helen received a Bachelor of Science, Elementary Education from Pittsburg State University; a Master’s of Science, Special Education from Pittsburg State University; and a Doctorate of Education, Educational Administration from the University of Kansas.
-She currently serves on the Women's Community Leadership Initiative committee, Black Hills Leadership Development committee, and chair for Rapid City Area Chamber of Commerce.
+She currently serves on the boards of Black Hills Leadership, Summer Nights on 7th Street and Rapid City Chamber of Commerce.
 Her greatest accomplishment is being the mother of two sons and now a grandmother to one granddaughter.

 Ms. Lorie Vega is the Deputy Director, Force Support Squadron, Ellsworth AFB.
 She oversees all child, youth and family services, education, library, marketing, hospitality, human resources, and recreation programs for Ellsworth AFB.
 Her 30 year career in federal service began in 1985 as the first AF Child Development Center (CDC) Intern.
 She has held positions in CA, VA, GE, HI and MA including CDC Director, Youth Director, Recreation Services Chief, Airmen and Family Programs Chief, Director of the Child and Youth Services Branch for Headquarters Pacific Air Force, and Force Support Squadron and Mission Support Group Deputy.
 Ms. Vega has a BS in Psychology from Cornell University and a MBA in Public Administration from Trinity College.
 She is also a graduate of the Air Force Air Command and Staff College, as well as Leadership Institute of Virginia Peninsula and Leadership Rapid City.
 She is currently on the Board of Directors for Destination Rapid City, Women’s Networking of Rapid City, is a member of the Rapid City Cultural Plan Steering Committee and a Rapid City Chamber Ambassador.